 The latter two contain 23 chromosomes each.

 The just-fertilized ovum, called a zygote, is alive.
 It contains human DNA.
 It is considered a form of human life.
-This event is considered by scientists to be the start of a new human organism.
+Unlike the original spermatozoa and ovum that started the process of conception, the zygote sometimes divides and may result in identical twins being born about nine months later.
+The zygote is considered by scientists to be the start of a new human organism -- form of human life.

-Many pro-lifers believe that it is also a human person at this point.
+Many pro-lifers believe that it also becomes a human person at this point.

 If all goes well, the single cell divides in two.
 This process of division continues.